-6 children had lead levels of 45 µg/dL or higher.
+- 241 children had lead levels of 9.5 micrograms/deciliter or greater

-Many sources of lead poisoning have been identified in Contra Costa, including:
+Many sources of lead have been identified in Contra Costa, including:

-- Paint chips and paint dust, especially in houses built before 1950 that are in poor condition or are being remodeled or repainted
+- Old lead-based paint and paint dust, especially in houses built before 1950 that are in poor condition or are being repainted or renovated

 - Contaminated soil or household dust

-- Consumer products, such as imported or old dishes, pottery, or pewter
+- Consumer products, such as imported or old dishware, pottery, jewelry and toys

 Most children with lead poisoning do not look or act sick.
-Parents don't know that their child may have been exposed to lead.
-The only way to find out if your child has lead poisoning is by getting a blood lead test.
-If your child is under 6 years of age, ask your doctor to test your child for lead poisoning.
+Parents may not know that a child has been exposed to lead.
+The only way to know for certain whether your child has lead poisoning is through a blood test for lead.
+If your child is under 6 years of age, ask the child's medical provider to order a blood test for lead.

 Lead poisoning is preventable.
-For more information, call the Contra Costa County Lead Poisoning Prevention Project at 925-313-6763.
+Contra Costa residents can call the Contra Costa Lead Poisoning Prevention Project for more information at 925-313-6763.